JarodGodlewski/FeastBeast/README.md

 2. Tranversing to the ui folder in your command line.
 3. After you type these commands the website should pop up in your default browser:
   * npm install
-  * npm instal -g bower
   * npm install -g bower
+  * npm install -g gulp
   * gulp spinup

 ---